|Name||Affiliation||Research Project Title|

 The WWDF is an US-based nonprofit organization that dedicates to raise public awareness of wood as an eco-friendly material and its significant role in world history, inspires academic research and promotes responsible wood usage for a sustainable future.
 By carrying out its missions, the WWDF supports interdisciplinary and integral investigation for exploring how wood has played a prominent role in human life.
 “Wood and Culture” is a broad and encompassing theme that encourages a wide range of academic research.
 We cordially invite all those who are interested to elaborate on the topic and participate in the great undertaking.2017-2018 WWD Research Grant Deadline Extenstion Annoucement

-Please note that the submission deadline is extended to 17:00 GMT on Wednesday, February 15, 2017, due to website technical problems.
+Please note that the submission deadline is extended to 17:00 GMT on Wednesday, February 15, 2017.

 Please again accept our sincere apology for any inconvenience.